claimvantage/sfdx-jenkins-shared-library/README.md

 ```
 Note the added, required underscore.

-The names values available are:
+The named values available are:

 * _glob_